jack-y/seneca-entity-crud-now-on-GitLab/README.md

 # Input data validation

 In most cases, it's a best practice to validate input data before insert it in the database.
-The **seneca-entity-crud** plugin cannot validate input data by itself: it strongly depend on your application data types.
-However, if you need to proceed input data validation, this plugin can use your prefered function.
+The **seneca-entity-crud** plugin cannot validate input data by itself: it highly depends on your application data types.
+However, if you need to proceed input data validation, this plugin can use your favorite function.

 For more information and examples, please see the [input data validation][] documentation.